 Preheat your oven to 300°F (not a typo!).
 Line rimmed baking sheets with unbleached parchment paper and set them aside.

-In a large bowl, place the flour blend, xanthan gum, cornstarch, baking soda, baking powder, salt and sugar, and whisk to combine well.
-Create a well in the center of the dry ingredients, and add the butter, shortening, egg and vanilla, mixing to combine after each addition.
-The dough will be thick and smooth, but easy to shape and not greasy (unless you didn’t allow the shortening to cool after melting it!).
+In a large bowl, place the flour blend, xanthan gum, starch, baking soda, baking powder, salt, and sugar, and whisk to combine well.
+Create a well in the center of the dry ingredients, and add the butter, shortening, egg, and vanilla, and mix to combine.
+The dough will be thick and smooth, but easy to shape and not greasy.
+If it’s greasy and very soft, and you didn’t make any ingredient substitutions, it’s because the shortening wasn’t cooled.
+Just chill the dough briefly in the refrigerator, covered, until it’s easier to handle.

-Divide the dough into 20 pieces, and roll each into a ball (about 1-inch in diameter).
+Pull or scoop off pieces of dough about 1 1/2 tablespoons each, and roll into a ball (about 1-inch in diameter).
 Press each ball of dough into a disk about 3/8-inch thick, and place fully 2-inches apart from one another on the prepared baking sheets.
 The cookies will spread quite a lot during baking.

 Place the baking sheets in the freezer to chill until firm (about 5 minutes).
-Remove from the freezer, and decorate with miniature M&Ms (if using) in the shape of a Christmas tree as shown in the photos (or any other shape you like).
-Place the M&Ms close to one another in the design, in the desired pattern, as they will separate from one another as the cookie spreads during baking.
+Remove from the freezer, and decorate if desired.
+If you’re creating a design with something like miniature M&Ms (again, GF in the U.S.!) close to one another in the design, in the desired pattern, as they will separate from one another as the cookie spreads during baking.

-Place in the center of the preheated oven and bake until set in the center and just beginning to brown around the edges (about 12 minutes).
+Place in the center of the preheated oven and bake until set in the center and starting to wrinkle a bit on top (about 14 minutes).
 Remove from the oven and allow to cool on the baking sheet for at least 10 minutes, or until stable, before transferring to a wire rack to cool completely.